 "If you don't understand the details of your business you are going to fail." - Jeff Bezos

-Jeff Bezos launched Amazon.com in 1994 and forever changed online eCommerce.According to this article, Amazon has:
+Jeff Bezos launched Amazon.com in 1994 and forever changed online eCommerce.

 And the details don't stop at Bezos, according to this article.
-Amazon's ideal employee is both introverted and detailed oriented.For an in-depth look at both Bezos and Amazon, The Everything Store book should do the trick.
+Amazon's ideal employee is both introverted and detail-oriented.

 "Vision without execution is just hallucination."

-To compensate, I ensured that I surrounded myself with detailed oriented people.
-The people I hired were better and smarter than me in the required areas.[tweet_dis url="http://jef.tips/13rT"]Speed up your success by ensuring you're not the smartest person in the room[/tweet_dis]
+To compensate, I ensured that I surrounded myself with detail-oriented people.
+The people I hired were better and smarter than me in the required areas.

 In the beginning, it was me and my business partner who picked up the pieces.
-Later, there was a small team that helped.The following ten questions helped transform each failure into a success:
+Later, there was a small team that helped.

 Although it didn't happen overnight, every failure made Embanet stronger.
 The results speak for themselves:

 Embanet went from zero to the hero because of failure.

 I'll leave you with a magnificent quote from Robert F. Kennedy: